cyberphone/saturn/PSD2.md

-For readers with strong interests in technology, a peek in https://cyberphone.github.io/doc/saturn/saturn-authorization.pdf may be of some use.
+For readers with strong interests in technology, a peek in https://cyberphone.github.io/doc/saturn/saturn-authorization.pdf may also be of some use.